rabbitmq/rabbitmq-clusterer/README.md

   This will cause the Clusterer to attempt to load the indicated file as a cluster config and apply it.
-Using this method rather than the above allows the path to change dynamically and does not depend on any entries in the `rabbitmq.config` file.
+Using this method rather than the above allows the path to change dynamically and does not depend on any entries in the `rabbitmq.config` file. he path provided here is not retained in any way: providing the path here does not influence future calls to `rabbit_clusterer:apply_config().` - using `rabbit_clusterer:apply_config().` *always* attempts to inspect the path as found in `rabbitmq.config` when the node was started.

   Note if you really want to, rather than suppling a path to a file, you can supply the cluster config as a proplist directly, just as you can in the `rabbitmq.config` file itself.

 ### Mistakes in config files